oelmekki/zim_dump/README.md

 few thematic wikis.
 With zim_dump, I extract title and url for all articles from all those archives, store them in a sqlite database, and then I can use its full text search feature to (kind of) quickly find an article whose name match a query of mine.
-That means I can perform most of my search without even issuing a request through the internet.
+That means I can perform most of my searches without even issuing a request through the internet.
 This is cool.

 But lately, I realized that this tool could also be useful to people